 2. Positive Drug Tests for Cocaine Are Increasing

 As Lily Allen once sang “Everyone’s At It” and it does seem that she seems to have a point.
 Based on anecdotal evidence only, we can confirm that the number of positive drug tests for cocaine has risen dramatically in the last few years.
 Cocaine is becoming cheaper and is more accessible so more people are using it.
 Worried Pub owners and bar managers are using cocaine wipes to check surfaces for the drug, as they may lose their licence if drugs are found in their establishment.
+There has also been an increase in demand from employers and other organisations for cocaine drug testing kits.

 3. Cannabis Is Still the Most Commonly Detected Drug of Abuse